For decades, I have wanted to kayak Fisheating Creek, which is just west of Lake Okeechobee.

 The problem: For 10 years, the stream was closed to kayaks and canoes because it was in private hands.
 During that time (1989-1998) Fisheating Creek achieved legendary status.
 (Isn’t that how prohibition works?
 Forbid it and we want it even more?)

-But since the state purchased the creek lands in 1998, the biggest challenge to kayaking Fisheating Creek has been fluctuating water level.
-In the summer, when Florida is hot and buggy, water levels are high enough to paddle Fisheating Creek.
+But since the state purchased the creek lands in 1998, the biggest challenge to Fisheating Creek kayak trips has been fluctuating water level.
+In the summer, when Florida is hot and buggy, water levels are high enough to kayak Fisheating Creek.
 When the weather cools and the mosquitos subside, water levels plummet.

-If you want to kayak Fisheating Creek comfortably, you have to time it to a few brief weeks in the fall.
+If you want to experience Fisheating Creek kayaking and be comfortable, you have to time it to a few brief weeks in the fall.

 After years of hearing about it, our expectations were high, and, generally, that’s a bad thing when traveling.
 Consider this: Florida’s best-known and most-loved nature photographer, Clyde Butcher, says it was seeing Fisheating Creek that first opened his eyes to the true beauty of Florida.